mdn/content/files/en-us/web/privacy/redirect_tracking_protection/index.md

 page-type: guide
 ---

-Firefox 79+ protects users against redirect tracking by periodically clearing cookies and site data set by known trackers.
+Since version 79, Firefox has protected users against redirect tracking by periodically clearing cookies and site data set by known trackers.
 This data is only cleared from storage if the user is [blocking tracking cookies](/en-US/docs/Web/Privacy/Storage_Access_Policy) (i.e., the `network.cookie.cookieBehavior` pref is set to `4`).

 Support for other cookie policies is tracked by [Bug 1643045](https://bugzil.la/1643045).